Sequoia-P/MusicComposer/README.md

 # Instructions:

 This project is availible for anyone to download and use and can be opened by running the MusicComposer.py file in the "dev" folder.
-Use the following instructions to set it up on your Windows or MacOS device:
+Use the following instructions to set it up on your Windows or MacOS device.
+If you have any questions about using the program or its settup process, feel free to DM me on Instagram @planecrazy.mt!

 **Setup:** This project is currently in the form of Python Scripts and will need the following in order to run:
 - The latest stable release of Python for [MacOS](https://www.python.org/downloads/macos/) or [Windows](https://www.python.org/downloads/windows/)